rocicorp/replicache/README.md

 {
   "type": "object",
   "properties": {
     // The last Replicache Mutation ID that your service has processed.
+See Step 4 and 5 for more information.
     "lastMutationID": {"type": "integer", "minimum": 0},

     // An arbitrary map of key/value pairs.
 Any JSON type is legal for each value.